iCliniq Logo

 Introduction:

+Have you ever heard about feeling depressed in the morning?
+It would be interesting to know about this typical health issue, which was never commonly heard about earlier.
 Morning depression is a symptom of diurnal mood variation.
 In this condition, the person feels very low as soon as they wake up, and then they experience positivity throughout the day once the morning has passed.
-Depression presents in different ways, but the diurnal mood variation is the hallmark of clinical depression.
+Depression presents in different ways, but diurnal mood variation is the hallmark of clinical depression.

 What Is Morning Depression?

 Morning depression is a characteristic of depression.
 They have feelings of sadness, loss of pleasure, and low mood.
-The main additional problem, apart from the normal signs of depression, they find trouble getting out of bed and an extreme lack of energy in the morning.
+The main additional problem, apart from the normal signs of depression, is that they find trouble getting out of bed and an extreme lack of energy in the morning.
 The affected individuals will find their mornings more difficult when compared to the rest of the day.
 They lack motivation for the rest of their day.
 These feelings don't lift even after rising from the bed.
-They try to forget some important actions of the morning such as brushing their teeth, bathing, and eating breakfast.
+They try to forget some important morning actions, such as brushing their teeth, bathing, and eating breakfast.
 These are the specific signs of these conditions.
-But contrarily the mood elevates after the morning and the individual will reach a stage where their mood has changed for the better.
-By the time the afternoon rolls around, they might feel very good compared to the morning.
-The sign of depression is too high during the morning and they get better throughout the day.
+But contrarily, the mood elevates after the morning, and the individual will reach a stage where their mood has changed for the better.
+By the afternoon, they might feel very good compared to the morning.
+The signs of depression are too high in the morning, and they get better throughout the day.

 What Are the Causes of Morning Depression?

 • Sleeping Problems - Those who do not have a proper sleep cycle are prone to this.
 Depression itself can make it very hard to sleep.
 Obstructive sleep apnea (OSA) is one of the common causes of poor sleep.
 OSA happens when something blocks the upper airway during sleep.
-The breath becomes very shallow and the person may stop breathing heavily.
-The natural sleep cycle is called as circadian rhythm.
-This rhythm regulates heart rate and body temperature and keeps the mood stable and stay in good health.
+The breath becomes very shallow, and the person may stop breathing heavily.
+The natural sleep cycle is called the circadian rhythm.
+This rhythm regulates heart rate and body temperature, keeps the mood stable, and maintains good health.
 It affects mood, alertness, and energy levels.

 Melatonin is the hormone that induces sleep.
 The body produces melatonin when the sun sets.
 The body makes more cortisol in the morning to prepare the body for the day.
-When the rhythm is disrupted the body makes hormones at the inappropriate time of the day.
+When the rhythm is disrupted, the body makes hormones at an inappropriate time of the day.
 This leads to a negative effect on physical and mental health.
-When melatonin is made during the day the person becomes more tired during the daytime.
+When melatonin is made during the day, the person becomes tired during the day.

 • Stress Hormones - This hormone increases blood pressure, heart rate, and blood sugar.
 It is also linked to depression, anxiety, and inability to concentrate.